 - Provides complete data collision detection and resolution facilities for active/active environments.
 Users extend its collision resolution rules with additional business rules tailored to their application’s business logic

 - Is heterogeneous; any supported platform and any supported database may serve as a source system or as a target system in any mix

 - Is easy to manage with its AUDMON process monitor, its AUDCOM command interface, and its Shadowbase Enterprise Manager (SEM), a Windows GUI that provides integrated command and monitoring support for its components running in a heterogeneous environment

 Extreme Availability with HPE Shadowbase Active/Active Support

 Many HPE Shadowbase installations around the world are active/active, geographically distributed systems.
 These systems achieve availabilities in excess of six 9s (less than thirty seconds per year of downtime).
-Shadowbase replication provides two functions in an RTBI environment: it synchronizes the operational systems with the RTBI system and synchronizes multiple RTBI systems in a redundant active/active or Sizzling-Hot-Takeover configuration.
+Shadowbase replication provides two functions in an RTBI environment: it synchronizes the operational systems with the RTBI system and ensures multiple RTBI systems surge on, via an active/active or Sizzling-Hot-Takeover configuration.

 HPE Shadowbase SOLV – Online Copying

 The critical online copying function needed to bring an RTBI system into service is provided by the unique copying utility, HPE Shadowbase Online Loading (SOLV), which: